Details

 God is in the detail.
 One way of assessing the quality of work given in for a drama, is to simply look at the sets.
 In c-drama, the interies would have insane color palette & designs.
 Just because in reality, they hardly even have a table and a chair to sit, lol.
 In j-dramas, the interiers would look like someone lived in them for at least 10 years.
 The ammassed amount of various objects would silently speak of numerous lifetime stories.
 But nothing would be as neat, squeaky clean, brand new & borderline product placement, like in k-drama.
 (Forget about "borderline" with thai, they would make whole "drama scenes" dedicated to characters advertising the product directly, with action and dialogue.)

 I don't binge-watch (unless it's a RE-watch).
 Episodes exist for a reason.
 And I say, enjoy it.
 I always prefer series to movies.
 There's nothing more enjoyable than happily opening a new episode of a show I already got to... well, enjoy.
 One way or another.
 Because that does not come to me right away.
 I mean, every drama has a slow start with me and I need to kinda forcefeed it to myself at first, till my interest gets piqued one way or other.
 And then I start like, really watch it.
 But, opening a completely new series, or starting to watch a movie, I have to force myself to it.
 I don't truly enjoy it untill I'm already invested in it.
-On the other hand, I feel that many shows are designed to take them in doses.
+Also, I feel that many shows are designed to take them in doses.
 You are not even supposed to gulp them all at once.
 Watching them 1 episode at a time, helps to keep them longer a part of your life.
-Then, opening a new episode, it's like a visiting your favorite friend.
+Then, opening a new episode, it's like visiting your favorite friend.
 That's why I watch so many long dramas (and even soaps/telenovelas, shows with numerous seasons, etc.) in compare to movies.

 The Way I Watch: I always watch bundle of shows, which I rotate.
 Had I not do that, I would drop even more dramas than I do.
 Because some shows get better with time.
 Time helps me to let them resonate in me, realize how much/little I am looking forward coming back to them.
-For decades, I followed my strict rule to watch 1 episode at a time, never less, never more, even if I was "dying to" see more right away (in fact I am SO used to it that I am in/famous for being stoically unmoved by any cliffhanger:-) Despite the fact that I rarely watch "currently airing" series and I usually had all the episodes and all the seasons already available to me and at my immediate disposal!
+For decades, I followed my strict rule to watch 1 episode at a time, never less, never more, even if I was "dying to" see more right away (in fact I am SO used to it now that I am in/famous for being stoically unmoved by any cliffhanger:-) Despite the fact that I rarely watch "currently airing" series and I usually had all the episodes and all the seasons already available to me and at my immediate disposal!
 My self-discipline was iron but I had a reason: that way, I managed to always keep a wide pool of stuff with different genres and countries of origin.
 I watched everything, and found the time to watch it all.
 Also, shows which have slow start, my system of watching them a bit when it's their turn, then move on to something else, helps me to get through to their good part.
 I managed to watch quite a load of different stuff, some with numerous episodes or numerous seasons, with my system.
 Some pretty long shows, I have watched for years: because depending on my free time and the current size of my bundle of shows, which might be 10 or 100, I watched them 1 episode a week/2 weeks/3 weeks/3 days/10 days/other.
 It always varies:-) And I don't only do asian dramas.
 Now that I am older, I loosened my iron rule.
 I just wish to enjoy myself so I no longer self-inflict the 1 episode rule, though I still watch shows in a bundle, in which I rotate them.
 But I gave myself freedom to watch just as much or just as little, as I feel like.
 So, I can watch 1 episode or more, I can watch it all in one sitting to the very end if I wish, and if it's physically possible:-) Or, if the episode is boring, or I'm not in the right mood for the particular show, I no longer forcefeed it to myself.
 I take note of the runtime where I left off, and get back to that episode the next time it's the show's turn again.
 Good for those 1,5 hour long episodes;-) I can watch just about a half.
 Or, I can watch just 1 scene.
 Sometimes, I can watch just 3 minutes, or even 1 minute.
 I have given myself complete freedom: and what would you guess?
-Yes, in the end, I still simply watch one episode, and when it ends, I move onto the next show, mostly:-) But not always, so the speed with which I finish the drama, now marks how the drama was successfull with me:-)
+Yes, in the end, I mostly still simply watch one episode, and when it ends, I move onto the next show:-) But not always, so the speed with which I finish the drama, now marks how the drama was successfull with me:-)

 Feel is more than story.
 Small, regular human problems touch my heart more than saving the world.